qiskit-community/qiskit-experiments/docs/_templates/autosummary/class.rst

    {% block attributes_summary %}
    {% if attributes %}

+   {# This counter lets us only render the heading if there's at least one valid entry. #}
    {% set count = namespace(value=0) %}

    {% for item in attributes %}